BASED IN SLIGO, IRELAND

 1970 was the year the band released their second album, Peace On Earth.
 The album was heralded as an artistic masterpiece and is still regarded by many as the greatest Irish pop album ever made.
 The same year, they performed their "Peace Concert" at the RDS in Dublin which featured noted actor Micheal MacLiammoir as narrator (the role he also played on the album).
 Amid all the success though, trouble was brewing.
 The band had become too identified with the Beach Boys sound and as the Beach Boys fortunes' faded, so too did the Freshmen's.

 In the years after the showband era ended, the late Billy Brown would continue to record, write and produce excellent music.
-His legend as one of Ireland's most gifted musicians continued to grow, but on June 6, 1999, at the age of 56, Billy left the stage for good, sadly passing away and leaving the Irish music scene without one of the guiding lights that illuminated the landscape of the showband era.
+His legend as one of Ireland's most gifted musicians continued to grow, and in fact, in June, 1999 he was performing as part of the "Do You Come Here Often" concert series by promoter David Hull.
+Sadly, on June 6, 1999, at the age of 56 (other reports say he was 58) Billy suffered a heart attack at his home in Johnstown, Co.
+Kildare and sadly passed away.
+His sudden death shocked the Irish entertainment scene leaving it without one of the guiding lights that illuminated the landscape of the showband era through the 1960's and 70's.

 Photo Gallery